Glow-Code/Documentation/Writerside/topics/Gift-card-purchase.md

 > Exclude the `recipient_email` and `recipient_mobile_number` if you want to deliver the gift card to the recipient
 > yourself.

+> The value of the gift card needs to be supported by the template you are using.
+You can see the available
+> denominations on the template object.
+[Read more](Template-object.md#allowed_denominations)
+>
+{style="warning"}

 ### Example request payload - Direct

 You need to provide the ID of the brand you want to create this gift card for as well as a currency.